Skip to main content

 The following are the basic steps involved in the surface-mount assembly of the QFN components:

-• Solder-paste printing: Solder paste printing is the process of uniformly spreading the solder paste on the board before placement of components.
+• Solder-paste printing: Solder paste printing is the process of uniformly spreading the solder paste on the board before the placement of components.

 • Component placement: The QFN IC components are mounted on the circuit board as per the layout decided during the PCB design stage.
 Since these components have high interconnection density, precise and accurate pick and place tools are used.